Updated: Jun 10

 4. Message timings

-As per TCPA, all businesses must send promotional texts after 8.00 A.M and before 9.00 P.M.
+As per TCPA guidelines, all businesses must send promotional texts after 8.00 A.M and before 9.00 P.M.
 Any message sent outside regular business hours is unsolicited and can attract penalties.

 5. Do not call the registry

 You need to make sure that you do not call or send a text to any contact on the national do not call registry.
 Besides this, you also need to maintain a personal record of all the customers who have opted out, and it is imperative to honor their requests.